hydephp/develop/docs/advanced-features/page-models.md

 #### What each property does

-The properties should be self-explanatory, but here's a quick rundown to give some context how they are used, and how the paths relate to each other.
-So for the class above, Hyde will thanks to this blueprint know to:
+The properties should be self-explanatory, but here's a quick rundown to give some context on how they are used, and how the paths relate to each other.
+So for the class above, Hyde will thanks to this blueprint, know to:
 * Look for files in the `_posts` directory, with the `.md` extension
 * Compile the page using the `post` Blade template
 * Output the compiled page to the `_site/posts` directory